Amritsingh-tech/xenonstack-task/README.md

  make sure to instal flask
  and flask sql lachemy
- 1.first when we run the app.py module we will get the link nd have follow it,it will take u over the main page which consists 3 active links egister ,login and contact us the first main pae output :
+ 1.first when we run the app.py module we will get the link nd have follow it,it will take u over the main page which consists 3 active links Register ,login and contact us
+ ##the first main page output :
 ![a1](https://user-images.githubusercontent.com/110092063/200916547-a6560fa6-ffba-4682-b154-143120e9bec7.PNG)
 #database
 to create the project database, open terminal